microsoft/ark/docs/model_file.md

 The followings describe arguments of different types of operators.
 Those that are not listed here would mean that they do not need any arguments.

 - `Matmul`
-    - `InputDimNC` (type: `DIMS`): considering 4-dimensional matrix multiplication between [N,C,H,W] format tensors, `InputDimNC` argument represents the [N,C] value of the first input tensor.
-If the tensor is 3-dimensional ([C,H,W]), N is set to 1.
-If the tensor is 2-dimensional ([H,W]), both N and C are set to 1.
-    - `OtherDimNC` (type: `DIMS`): considering 4-dimensional matrix multiplication between [N,C,H,W] format tensors, `OtherDimNC` argument represents the [N,C] value of the second input tensor.
-If the tensor is 3-dimensional ([C,H,W]), N is set to 1.
-If the tensor is 2-dimensional ([H,W]), both N and C are set to 1.
-    - `ShapeMNK` (type: `DIMS`): problem shape of matrix multiplication in the [M,N,K] format.
-    - `StridesACDB` (type: `DIMS`): stride length of the lowest dimension of matrix A, C, D, and B, in order.
-Matrix A and B refer to the first and the second tensors, respectively, and both of matrix C and D refer to the output tensor.
     - `TransposeInput` (type: `BOOL`): true if the last two dimensions of the first input tensor should be transposed before computation, and vice versa.
     - `TransposeOther` (type: `BOOL`): true if the last two dimensions of the second input tensor should be transposed before computation, and vice versa.